brntsllvn/wtf.parity/_posts/2019-06-07-use-kanban.markdown

 The board gets my brain moving.
 I now proactively assign myself tasks.
 It is surprisingly satisfying to move "Doing" tasks into "Done."

 I will update this post after we've used the board for a while even if we stop using it.
 But so far, it is helping.

+*Update (June 6, 2017): Kanban seems mostly useful for simmering tasks.
+We tried having a "bedtime routine" (with 10-step checklist) card which recurred every night, but this was cumbersome and unnecessary after just a couple days.
+However, I created a "make a will" card a couple weeks ago and the card successfully kept the task on my radar and this week I got the wheels rolling by contacting a lawyer friend for a reference.*

 {% include lockman.html number=1 section="Chapter 4: The Default Parent." %}